swiftlang/swift/docs/LibraryEvolution.rst

   as both extensions have the exact same constraints.
 - Adding any new member.
 - Reordering members.
-- Removing any non-public, non-versioned member.
+- Removing any non-ABI-public member.
 - Changing the body of any methods, initializers, or accessors.

 Additionally, non-protocol extensions allow a few additional changes:

 - Moving a member from an unconstrained extension to the declaration of the base type, provided that the declaration is in the same module.
-The reverse is permitted for all members except stored properties, although note that moving all initializers out of a type declaration may cause a new one to be implicitly synthesized.
+The reverse is permitted for all members that would be valid to declare in an extension, although note that moving all initializers out of a type declaration may cause a new one to be implicitly synthesized.
-- Adding a new protocol conformance (with proper availability annotations).
+- Adding a new protocol conformance (subject to the same restrictions discussed for structs).
-- Removing conformances to non-public protocols.
+- Removing conformances to non-ABI-public protocols.

 .. note::